 One of the highlights of Reality TV shows is undoubtedly Britain’s Got Talent: the brain child of entertainment mega mogul Simon Cowell.
 The eclectic mix of acts make it stand out from other rather banal singing competitions.
 BGT offers up an exciting mix of talented (and not-so-talented) individuals, including singers, dancers, magicians, choirs, acrobats, comedians and all sorts.
 Some amazing – and some amazingly bad.
 The fun of the show is topped up by the four famous judges: the ever so serious Mr Cowell himself; Amanda Holden; Mystique’s Alesha Dixon, and the wonderful David Walliams – who often steals the show.
 It’s incredibly fun to watch – and even better to bet on.
 Start early and you can get some incredible prices.
-So, we bring to you our top Britain’s Got Talent betting tips.
+So, here at BettingOnline, we bring to you our top Britain’s Got Talent betting tips.

 Britain’s Got Talent Winner